re1san/Java-Lexer/README.md

     java Lexer
   ```

-* "sources.txt" contains the source code to be scanned.
+* "source.txt" contains the source code to be scanned.